Criteria for Selection for the Presidential Awards for Excellence in Undergraduate Teaching

-Nomination Packet for Outstanding Teaching Award
+Nomination Packet for Excellence in Teaching Awards

 The nomination packet should contain the following items:

-- Letter of nomination that describes in detail why the nominee is deserving of this award.
+- Letter of nomination that describes in detail why the nominee is deserving of this award

 - Nominee's current curriculum vitae.